novaprotocolio/documentation/white-paper.md

 ##### Exchange

+Nova decentralized exchange is a on chain decentralized exchange that aims at bringing together the ease of decentralized orderbook with the security and privacy features of ethereum protocols.
 Built as a protocol which facilitating red-black tree operations and store it as an ethereum database.

 ##### Relayer